Ramotion/elongation-preview/README.md

 <br>

 ## Installation
-You can install this `ElongationPreview` in several ways:
+You can install `ElongationPreview` in several ways:

 - Add source files to your project.